iotexproject/iotex-did/README.md

 # IoTeX DID Method Specification
 ### Second Draft 10 Sep 2019

-A DID is an idenetfier which enables users to protect and control their identities on IoTeX blockchain.
-In IoTeX DID system, we allow each manufacture or namespace store and manage DIDs through its self-managed DID smart contract.
+A DID is an identifier which enables users to protect and control their identities on IoTeX blockchain.
+In IoTeX DID system, we allow each manufacture or namespace to store and manage DIDs through its self-managed DID smart contract.
 Every self-managed smart contract has to implement the SelfManagedDID interface defined as follows:

 ```
 interface SelfManagedDID {